On the future cover of a sofic shift: An addendum to Krieger's theorem

-It seems to be a well-established tradition that examples of sofic shifts start with the even shift, and we have no reason to deviate from this.
-The minimal right-resolving presentation of the even shift is shown in Figure \ref{03-10-25e} and the future cover in Figure \ref{11-09-25c}.
-When $(G,L_G)$ is the labeled graph from Figure \ref{03-10-25e}, the corresponding labeled graph $(G',L_{G'})$ from Theorem \ref{31-10-25hx} is
+\begin{ex} It seems to be a well-established tradition that examples of sofic shifts start with the even shift, and we have no reason to deviate from this.
+The minimal right-resolving presentation $(\mathbb F(E),L_{\mathbb F(E)})$ of the even shift $E$ is shown in Figure \ref{03-10-25e} and the future cover $(\mathbb K(E),L_{\mathbb K(E)})$ in Figure \ref{11-09-25cx}.
+Then $(\mathbb F '(E),L_{\mathbb F'(E)})$ is the following labeled graph,